evanbergeron/lockfree-bdd/index.md

 ## Results

 This section is in progress.
 We finally have a working implementation and are currently benchmarking.
 Our test suite includes nqueens of various sizes and a couple of ISCA85 circuits, in particular the C1908 circuit.

+Preliminary cachegrind results suggest that our last-level cache miss rate is well under 1% with our bfs implementation, as compared to roughly 20% with the dfs implementation.
+That being said, we pay the price in the smaller caches, due to our larger memory footprint.
+Overall, the bfs implementation consistently out-performed our dfs one.

 ## Future Work